 Ashley also used a Santa wine bottle cover for Iron Man’s costume.
 Many of the other sweaters were actually ornaments she found!
 They fit the dolls and figures wonderfully so watch for these when you’re shopping the after Christmas sales!

-But I’ve got plenty of our ideas to share with you!
+There are 14 ideas to get you started on your elf antics.
+But if you need more ideas, have no fear!
+We’ve got plenty of our ideas to share with you!
 If you like your elf just a little naughty, scroll on!
 (Trust me, nothing too crazy here!
 We only do family friendly Elf on the Shelf ideas!)

 The bathroom seems to be a favorite place for those naughty elves.
 I’ve seen some elaborate set ups from parents who are far more detailed than I am!
 But let me tell you a secret.